Boy fighting cancer shows police his courage

 Last month, Devin represented the department in South Boston's St. Patrick's Day parade.
 He rode in a SWAT vehicle, waving to the crowd from the turret and wearing an officer's cap on his head.

-Cremmins joined his nephew for the ride along the parade route.
+Cremins joined his nephew for the ride along the parade route.
 "The men and women that I work with everyday were out there lining the streets, and they were saluting, giving him thumbs up and cheering him on," he recalled.

 Police carried banners that said, "Cops for Kids with Cancer" and "#WhyNotDevin - Fighting for a cure to DIPG."